shreyassridar94/sridar-portfolio/Critique/README.md

 ### Data Visualization Critique
 I used Stephen Few's [Data Visualization Effectiveness Profile](http://www.perceptualedge.com/articles/visual_business_intelligence/data_visualization_effectiveness_profile.pdf) to critique the data visualization I chose.
 This method of critiquing analyzes the visualization using 7 measures:
-- <u>Usefulness</u>: How useful is the information provided in the visualization?
+- <u>Usefulness<\u>: How useful is the information provided in the visualization?
       When analyzing the chosen chart, I find that the information represented and provided in it are useful for the audience to understand the impact of meat products on the greenhouse gas emissions.
 But the chart could have been more useful if it could have presented the CO2 emissions of popular meals instead of the ingredients.
-- <u>Completeness</u>: Does the visualization provide complete information about the visualization?
+- <u>Completeness<\u>: Does the visualization provide complete information about the visualization?
       The chart